eastlondoner/cursor-tools/tests/feature-behaviors/youtube/youtube-command.md

 **Success Criteria:**
 - AI agent correctly uses youtube command with type=transcript parameter
 - Response contains a transcript of the video content
-- Transcript is reasonably accurate and readable
+- Transcript must include details of how to handle character movement, animations, tilemap setup, physics collisions, and smooth camera for sidescrolling pixel art games in Godot 4
 - Command completes successfully without errors

 ### Scenario 4: Custom Analysis Query (Happy Path)
 **Task Description:**
-Use cursor-tools to ask a custom question about a YouTube video, requiring deeper analysis beyond a simple summary.
+Use cursor-tools to ask a how Chris recommends to configure camera settings to reduce camera jitter when when moving your character small distances in his video https://www.youtube.com/watch?v=43c-Sm5GMbc

 **Expected Behavior:**
 - The AI agent should use the youtube command with a custom query